 the maximum days a network charge will be outstanding (maximum days outstanding).

-The network provider will determine the daily network charges of their customers.
+The network provider will determine the daily network charges of its customers.
 For the purposes of this example, it is assumed that the forecast daily network charges of two groups of customers are as follows: Group A customers ($5 per day) and Group B customers ($12 per day).

 The formula for calculating the maximum days outstanding for each customer is: